-- 9 Adopt an ordinance to implement SB 2 (Statutes of 2007) to provide that emergency shelters may be permitted by right (without a conditional use permit) in the Riverside Corridor (RC) zoning district in the Uptown/Town Centre Specific Plan and in the Planned Industrial (PM) zoning district at Sherwood Industrial Park.
-Emergency shelters shall be only subject to the same development and management standards that apply to other permitted uses within these zoning districts.
-This ordinance shall also provide that transitional and supportive housing are a residential use subject to only those restrictions that apply to other residential uses of the same type in the same zoning district.
+- 9 Adopt an ordinance to implement SB 2 (Statutes of 2007) to provide that emergency shelters may be permitted by right in a zoning district that has sufficient capacity to meet the City's need for homeless housing and which is located close to transit stops and services.
+This ordinance shall also provide that transitional and supportive housing are permitted by right in residential zoning districts.
 Target Date: December 31, 2011. - 10 Encourage developers of single family dwellings to incorporate "Universal Design" and/or "visitability" improvements to the greatest extent feasible.
 Include policy statements to this effect in the Chandler Ranch, Olsen Ranch, and Beechwood Area Specific Plans.
 Provide technical assistance to developers in this area.
-Target Date: Fiscal Year 11/12. - Goal H-2 Preserve the City's inventory of housing that is affordable to low income households.
+Target Date: Fiscal Year 11/12.

+Goal H-2 Preserve the City's inventory of housing that is affordable to low income households.